Psychic detective

-A psychic detective is a person who investigates crimes by using purported paranormal psychic abilities.
-Examples have included postcognition (the paranormal perception of the past), psychometry (information psychically gained from objects), telepathy, dowsing, clairvoyance, and remote viewing.
+A psychic detective is a person who purports to investigate crimes using paranormal psychic abilities.
+Claimed techniques and abilities have included postcognition (paranormal perception of the past), psychometry (information psychically gained from objects), telepathy, dowsing, clairvoyance, and remote viewing.
 In murder cases, psychic detectives may purport to be in communication with the spirits of the murder victims.

 Individuals claiming psychic abilities have stated they have helped police departments to solve crimes, however, there is a lack of police corroboration of their claims.
 Many police departments around the world have released official statements saying that they do not regard psychics as credible or useful on cases.